Accelize/apyfal/docs/installation.rst

 RHEL or CentOS 7:
 ^^^^^^^^^^^^^^^^^

-The `EPEL repository`_ is required to install some packages.
+The `EPEL repository`_ is required to install packages.

 ``-dev`` package suffix is renamed ``-devel`` on RHEL/CentOS.